Special routes of U.S. Route 75: Nebraska City business loop

+Major intersections

 Sioux City business loop

 U.S. Highway 75 Business in Sioux City, Iowa was created in 2001 after the completion of a freeway around Sioux City.
 Officially, US 75 Business is known as Iowa Highway 376, but it is never signed as such.
 The route begins at the I-29/I-129/US 20/US 75 interchange in Sioux City and follows US 75's former route through Sioux City, rejoining US 75 on the city's northern edge.

 Northbound US 75 Business traffic follows I-29 southbound.

 Le Mars business loop

 U.S. Route 75 Business in Le Mars, Iowa was created in 2006 after the completion of a by-pass around Le Mars.
 The business route begins at the Iowa Highway 3 interchange, with which the US 75 Business runs concurrently, and ends at the new US 75/Iowa 60 interchange.
 The portion of US 75 Business that is not concurrent with Iowa 3 is officially known as Iowa 404, but it is never signed as such.